Buying a Used Car in Ontario

 Step 4: Purchase

-If everything checks out and you decide to begin the process of purchasing the vehicle, the first thing you’ll need to do is arrange for a safety inspection.
+If everything checks out and you decide to begin the process of purchasing the vehicle, the first thing you’ll need to do is arrange for a safety-focused vehicle inspection.
 In Ontario, you’ll need to supply proof of a passed safety inspection at a ServiceOntario location in order to legally put licence plates on the vehicle.
 If you purchase from a registered car dealership, the dealer will perform the safety inspection for you and submit the paperwork as part of the purchase process.
 In a private sale, you’ll need to arrange this directly with a licenced mechanic you trust, which costs between $100 and $200 on average.
 This step can only be skipped if ownership is being transferred between spouses.

-Be skeptical if a certificate is provided for you: unscrupulous sellers and mechanics may work in tandem to sell vehicles with problems that would otherwise be flagged.
+Be skeptical if a certificate is provided for you: unscrupulous used car dealers and mechanics may work in tandem to sell vehicles with problems that would otherwise be flagged.
 Once the purchase is complete, you’ll have little recourse.
 It’s also worth noting that a safety inspection won’t check for things like whether the air conditioning or radio are working.
 Don’t forget to look for those things on your own during the test drive.

 As of April 2019, Ontario no longer requires a DriveClean emission test to be performed before vehicle ownership can be transferred.